ganeshthanga/microsoft-devops-workshop/03_kubernetes_aks/01_overview/03_controller_manager-scheduler-kubelet-proxy.md

 K8s Documentation: https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/

 The Kubernetes network proxy runs on each node.
 This reflects workloads on each node and can do simple stream forwarding or round robin forwarding across a set of backends.
 There is an optional addon that provides cluster DNS for these cluster IPs.
 The user must create a service with the apiserver API to configure the proxy.

-In the networking section, the role of the proxy will become more clear.